Brilliantcrank/airbag-industries/content/post/au-revoir-invision-voici-la-suite.md

 title = "Au revoir InVision!
 Voici ce que la vie a à offrir!"

 +++
 As of last week, I am no longer with InVision.
 As the business makes adjustments to strategy and tactics, so does the team's shapes and sizes.
 I am joined by some of the smartest and hardworking people I have ever worked with thus far.
 Layoffs are never personal.
 That's what makes the whole process a big shit sandwich for both sides.
 I can assure you I'd rather be let go then to be the one to initiate the conversation.
-I am in a good place, so during a time when so many people are hurting and in need.
-I am fortunate to be where I am in life.
+I am in a good place.
+During a time when so many people are hurting and in need, I am fortunate to be where I am in life.

 This event marks almost five years to the date since I stepped down from Happy Cog and closed the Austin studio.